trambarhq/trambar/docs/getting-started.md

 ## Installation on Linux

 1. Install **npm** if it's not a default part of the distro you're using.
+For instance, if the server is a Debian instance on AWS, the following command would install npm:

+   `sudo apt-get -y update && sudo apt-get -y install npm`

 2. Install **trambar-cli**: